 Aligned sales metrics are customer-centric and focus on long-term wins.
 Lead response time, lifetime value (LTV), and stage-by-stage conversion rate are excellent examples of metrics that motivate your reps toward quality customer interactions.

-5. Implement a quarterly stand-up
+5. Implement a quarterly stand-up to motivate your team

 Sales meetings are often seen as time-wasters, but they don’t have to be.
 Hold a quarterly meeting with all team members to share what’s coming up for the quarter.
 Energize the room by being passionate about the information you’re presenting.
 First, focus on the overall goal for the upcoming quarter.
 Then, break down the individual goals needed to reach this number.